Post Nut Election Clarity

 The Dying Art of Palm Reading

 As with most days, morning shook him from his sleep with hands of hurt and worry.
 He woke suddenly, jostled by the throbbing ache in his right shoulder.
-His dreams, still fresh on his eyes, were shapeless and without words; only half remembered by the sensation of a presence that had been painting the walls of his subconscious with feverish colors that disquieted him from the comfort of drab solitude.
-The paint was wet, and clung to his feet as he walked into waking.
+His dreams, still fresh on his eyes, were shapeless and without words; half remembered by the sensation of a presence that had been painting the walls of his subconscious with feverish colors that disquieted him from the comfort of his drab solitude.
+The paint was still wet, and clung to his feet as he walked into waking.
 In the futility of trying not to think of the painter, he thought of the painter.

 His shoulder creaked as he stretched out the contorted, blood starved limb.
 The aches informed him that his sleep had been unwavering in its restlessness.
 He tried to focus on the discomfort’s instruction, to distract his mind from these such persistent pursuers, until both ache and dream grew dull and defeated at his somnolent stubbornness.
 He would often wake with a start from his limbs jolting out from under him; as if reaching out quickly for something that wasn’t there that should have been.
 Lingering vestiges, perhaps, of a past life–or something that had spilled over from another world entirely.

 As his heavy eyes adjusted to the light lazily spilling into the bedroom, he noticed the rain had finally quelled, but a lazy gloom still lingered over his quiet town.
 The still glistening streets made him hopeful that they had not seen the last of this winter’s storms.
-The December showers had brought with its nourishing showers, new aches that had begun to bite at him with such strength in their jaws, that he could not simply will them away.
+This unusually wet December had brought with its nourishing showers, new aches that had begun to bite at him with such strength in their jaws, that he could not simply will them away.
 As he studied their petulant teeth, his well-oiled apathy when dealing with such matters he forced himself to believe were inconsequential, shifted suddenly from feigned indifference to intrusive worry.
 Worries he had not carried before, that arrived suddenly among the new burdens that, as a man, he had only just adjusted to by lifting them willingly and ignoring that ever waning voice of angst.
 You carry it all on your shoulders, he thought, and continued to massage the tightness out of his muscles.

-Vigilant as he was to surveying the constant condition of his body, he had begun to notice his right hand seemed to swell along the metacarpal bone from a boxer’s break that he’d earned in during a time where angst waxed full like a blood moon.
-When anger was still his master and he, a naive apprentice who like most boys was taught anger was his only acceptable means of emotional expression.
+Vigilant as he was to surveying the constant condition of his body, he had begun to notice his right hand had begun to swell along the metacarpal bone from a boxer’s break that he’d earned during a time where angst waxed full in him like a blood moon.
+When rage was still his master and he, a naive apprentice who like most boys was taught anger was his only acceptable means of emotional expression.
 Like a painter told to paint the sky, and only given the color red.
-The fifth bone in his hand had never healed correctly; the small crater in his knuckle served as a monument to the consequences of the brash, stupid, and often unnecessary violence of men–or rather, boys playing at being men.
-The calcification of the broken bone had made the fist stronger, yet because the break was not correctly set, as the cartilage healed over time the blunt trauma still resulted in a malformation of his hand.
+The fifth bone in his hand had never healed correctly; the small crater in his knuckle served as a monument to the consequences of the brash, foolish, and often unnecessary violence of men–or rather, boys playing at being men.
+The calcification of the broken bone had made the fist stronger, yet because the break was not correctly set, as the cartilage healed over time the blunt trauma resulted in a malformation of his hand.
 It cramped to the verge of temporary paralysis when he wrote for too long, and when it rained, he felt a swelling ache, as if his hand were suddenly made of wood gone damp.
-For the wound to heal correctly, he would need to break the bone again, but why go back to what authored the pain in the first place when he was already grown so used to how it ached?
+For the wound to heal correctly, he would need to break the bone again, but why go back to what authored the pain in the first place when he had already grown so used to how it ached?

 He remembered reading once that the body responds in all manner of ways to changes in air pressure that occur before the advent of a storm, and some of these responses can be the swelling of soft tissue and fluids expanding around bodily injuries.
 He was no stranger to the sensitivity humans experience surrounding storms; understanding, from an anthropological perspective, that our senses evolved to seek out the rain in pursuit of fertile pastures.
 His father would often sniff the air like a bloodhound and be able to predict if it would rain; even when the weather seemed to call for clear skies.
 Human olfactory senses are more sensitive to the perfumed microbes of rain than sharks are of blood in the water; and his own nose was now just as keen.
 He swore he could feel, among the aches and the scents, that on those wet, winter days, how the green of the world seemed to open up around him to receive the rain, like parted and expecting lips waiting on the dare of a first kiss.
 Where others cursed those rainy days, even as a child he would delight.
 Chasing even storms for the hope of catching a glimpse of lightning and feeling thunder break above him, echoing in his rib cage like waves against a cliff.
-Rain was as familiar as mother’s lullaby, a song sung by bloodline, an ode to the perpetually rain kissed highlands of his forebears.
+Rain was as familiar as a mother’s lullaby, a song sung by bloodline, an ode to the perpetually rain kissed highlands of his forebears.
 Painted eternally green and long since unbesmirched by the foot fall of men.
-When it rained, he was home.
+When it rained he was home.

 The patio was still wet from the storm the night before.
 The skies were clearing but his hand still ached.
-He found himself staring at his hands, studying the road map of vascular highways that ran down to the coast of his knuckles that he tensed and released, testing their strength as if suddenly it would be sapped from him at any moment.
+He found himself staring at his fingers, studying the road map of vascular highways that ran down to the coast of his knuckles that he tensed and released, testing their strength as if suddenly it would be sapped from him at any moment.
 Turning his hands over, he gazed at the lines of his palms, and the calloused clouds that lingered over them from years of blistered labor that had purchased his strength.
 He thought of palm readers and words like, ‘heart lines’ and ‘chakra’.
 The ancient cartography of reading hands, and the weight of its credibility among a cold, modernizing and quite mechanical world that seemed dead set on removing the heart from any and all conversation.

 As he continued to study his fingers, a slow marching fear set sight on him and he fell in rank; what if he lost the strength of his hands completely?
 Would he soon be unable to pluck the strings of a guitar, play the keys of a piano, take a pen to paper on matters of the heart, or take the hands of a lover and intertwine them in his fingers?
 He sat with that fear for a moment, as he had learned that “the only way out is through”.
 Wondering where the foundation of that feeling came from, he invited the discomfort to have its due discourse, and after slowly digesting in its belly, he found himself full of tremendous gratitude that he possessed the ability to do these things with his hands at all.
 With hesitant but earnest ego he saw his hands were the hands of an artist…so much like the hands of his grandmother.